datopian/tech.datopian.com/deploy/redeploy-ckan-classic.md

+---
+sidebar: auto
+---

-# Deploy To CKAN Cloud
+# Redeploy To CKAN Cloud

 As a developer, you will need to deploy changes to Datopian servers.
 CKAN portals, hosted by Datopian, are living on Google Cloud Platform run by Kubernetes engine.